Efficient quantum gate decomposition via adaptive circuit compression: Acknowledgements

 \section{Acknowledgements}

-The research was supported by the Ministry of Innovation and Technology and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary, and was also supported by NKFIH through the Quantum Technology National Excellence Program (No.2017-1.2.1-NKP-2017-00001) and Grants No. K124152, FK135220, KH129601, K134437.
-We acknowledge the discussions with Christian Gogolin, Gian-Luca Anselmetti, Fotios Gkritsis and Oumarou Oumarou inspiring the synthesis approach discussed in Sec.~\ref{sec:parametrized}.
+The research was supported by the Ministry of Innovation and Technology and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary, and was also supported by NKFIH through the Quantum Technology National Excellence Program (No.2017-1.2.1-NKP-2017-00001) and Grants No. 2020-2.1.1-ED-2021-00179, K124152, FK135220, KH129601, K134437.
+We acknowledge the computational resources provided by the Wigner Scientific Computational Laboratory (WSCLAB) (the formerWigner GPU Laboratory) and the discussions with Christian Gogolin, Gian-Luca Anselmetti, Fotios Gkritsis and Oumarou Oumarou inspiring the synthesis approach discussed in Sec.~\ref{sec:parametrized}.